jjvanzon/Circular-Language-Spec-Plans/done/2008-07-1---system-objects-spec-project-summary.md

 - The term *system object* was defined somewhere, as a term mainly used for objects such as related items, related lists and related list items.
 - The system objects and commands could be the basic objects and commands implemented by the base of the code.
 The system objects might not be 'normal' objects.
 They might be special deep-core system objects, that control relations between normal objects.
 In the first layer of the base of the code, the system objects and system commands might not be comparable to normal objects and commands in the Encircle language.
-But the idea was that the base of the code would get reprogrammed using Encircle itself and then the system objects and commands would be implemented the same as any plain old object or command.
-But they would *still* be *system* objects, would  that have the special position of controlling the other objects.
+But the idea was that the base of the code might get reprogrammed using Encircle itself and then the system objects and commands might be implemented the same as any plain old object or command.
+But they might *still* be *system* objects, might  that have the special position of controlling the other objects.
 - You might want to make clear, that the notation of the system objects and the implementation of system objects are two separate things.
 - System objects such as __Object  .
 ID__ could also be considered system objects: they kind of are the related *objects*: an object reference embedded inside a related item or related list item.
 Perhaps put the term related object in the system interface summary, in the diagram that shows all the terms.
 - Perhaps explain somewhere, why a system object is often called a system interface.
 The system object in a way represents an object.
-So usually you would see a system object as being the object itself, while the system object would really only control a pointer to the actual object.
+So usually you might see a system object as being the object itself, while the system object might really only control a pointer to the actual object.
 So when you see the members of target object of a system object, showing the actual members of the system object, it is like showing the *system interface* of a related object.
 That is why perhaps instead of calling it a system object, it might be called the system interface of a related object.

 ##### Related List Item Extension Procedures